mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/install/install-onprem/index.md

 * Konvoy cannot be run from a host that belongs to a Kubernetes cluster, you must have a separate host.

-* Konvoy cannot be run from a host that belongs to a Kubernetes cluster, you must have a separate host.

 ## Control plane nodes

 * You should have at least three control plane nodes.